aurumz-rgb/Critiplot-Package/README.md

 ## Reviewer-Friendly Notes

-* Clearly states that NOSPlot is **visualisation-only**, not a bias assessment tool.
+* Clearly states that NOS-Plot is **visualisation-only**, not a bias assessment tool.
 * Emphasises **reproducibility** with example CSV + archived code (Zenodo DOI).
 * Raw NOS scores are referenced for **supplementary materials**.
 * Limited to NOS, avoiding general applicability confusion.